Adrian-Swifter/Peezer-peestream-timer/README.md

 # Peezer.io

-Welcome to Peezer.io, an innovative web app designed to measure the duration and approximate volume of urine streams using your smartphone's microphone.
-Our app provides a convenient, private way to monitor urinary health and maintain a record that can be useful for medical purposes or personal interest.
+Peezer.io is a web application that allows users to measure the duration of their pee streams using the microphone on their device.
+This unique utility leverages the browser's audio capabilities to record and analyze audio in real-time, calculating the duration of the longest continuous stream.
+The app is designed with privacy in mind, ensuring that all audio processing is performed locally on the user's device.

 ## Features

-- **Urine Stream Duration**: Measures how long your pee lasts using the sound of urine hitting water.
-- **Volume Estimation**: Estimates the volume of your urine stream based on the duration and sound characteristics.
+- **Real-Time Audio Analysis**: Record pee streams and analyze them in real-time to determine the duration.
-- **Privacy First**: Completely anonymous use, no personal data is stored or required.
+- **Privacy-Focused**: No audio data is ever stored or sent over the network.
+All analyses are done locally.
-- **Health Tracking**: Keep track of urinary trends which might be indicative of health issues.
-- **Ease of Use**: Simple interface, start and stop with just one tap.
+- **Add to Home Screen**: Users can add Peezer.io to their home screen on mobile devices for an app-like experience.
+- **Local Storage of Data**: Durations and timestamps are saved locally, allowing users to track changes over time.
+- **Interactive Graphs**: View historical data through responsive, interactive graphs.
+- **Responsive Design**: Fully responsive web design that works on mobiles, tablets, and desktops.

 ## Getting Started